Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Related Work

-The first edition method proposed was the {\it Edited Nearest Neighbour} (ENN)~\cite{wilson1972asymptotic}, and it is still often used as the first step in hybrid methods.
-Later,~\cite{leyva2015three} proposed the {\it Local Set-based Smoother} (LSSm).
+The first edition method proposed was {\it Edited Nearest Neighbour} (ENN)~\citep{wilson1972asymptotic}, which is still used often as the first step in hybrid methods.
+ENN removes from the training set those instances whose class does not agree with the class of the majority of their $K$ nearest neighbours.